| "My lord?" The voice

 to Faramir togetherunless you want me to talk to him alone?"

 Eowyn shook her head.
-"Very well, we will come to an agreement
+"Very well then; we will come to an

-with Faramir, then I will bring you home."
-Eowyn kissed his
+agreement with Faramir, and then I shall bring you home."

 "Eowyn?"